arealicehole/feddi/README.md

 4. **Financial Tracking**: Expense and sales recording
 5. **Conversational AI & Advanced Features**: Natural language reporting
 6. **Optimization & Deployment**: Performance improvements and deployment to Akash

+## Deployment Options

+### Local Deployment

+Run the bot directly on your local machine or server using Python or Docker.

+### Akash Network Deployment

+Deploy the bot to the Akash Network, a decentralized cloud computing marketplace, for 24/7 availability and cost-effective hosting.
+See the [Akash Deployment Guide](docs/akash_deployment.md) for detailed instructions.

+Benefits of Akash deployment:
+- 24/7 availability
+- Cost-effective hosting
+- Decentralized infrastructure
+- Persistent storage for database and backups
+- Automatic recovery from failures

 ## License